Estádio da Calheta: History

-The football (soccer) field was created in around the late 20th century.
+The football (soccer) field was created around the late 20th century.
 Construction was completed around the late 2000s and clubs based in the municipality started to play at the stadium.

 In 1999, football clubs from Tarrafal and Calheta de São Miguel played in that stadium.
 When Estádio da Calheta was constructed in 2008, all of its clubs plays at the stadium.

-The stadium was used for the Cape Verdean Football Championships once in 2005 featuring Flor Jovem, it was scheduled to play three of its matches, only two were played, the last one which was at the last round against Paulense was not played.
-The 2016-17 Santiago North Premier Division went to uncertainty as the field (AJAC) and Estádio Municipal 25 de Julho (Benfica Santa Cruz) were going to be used for the 2017 national football championships.
+The stadium was used for the Cape Verdean Football Championships once in 2005 featuring Flor Jovem, it was scheduled to play three of its matches, only two were played, the last one which was in the last round against Paulense was not played.
+The 2016-17 Santiago North Premier Division went into uncertainty as the field (AJAC) and Estádio Municipal 25 de Julho (Benfica Santa Cruz) were going to be used for the 2017 national football championships.
 AJAC fielded a suspended player Marco Aurélio during a match with Juventus which they originally won 2-4 which was played in Estádio de Cumbém on April 1, the 16th round.
-As a result, on May 11, Benfica de Santa Cruz were crowned champions and its matches for the 2017 season will be played at its home stadium 25 de Julho while AJAC was punished by the regional association and would have been relegated into the Second Division in the following season for being fake champions.
-After a decision by the FCF, the stadium will have the second National Championships taking place at the stadium featuring AJAC.
-As the national season started, AJAC or Vulcânicos, the first match which supposed to be on May 13 may be awarded to one of the clubs.
+As a result, on May 11, Benfica de Santa Cruz were crowned champions and its matches for the 2017 season will be played at its home stadium 25 de Julho.
+AJAC was punished by the regional association and would have been relegated to the Second Division in the following season for being fake champions.
+After a decision by the FCF, the stadium will have the second national championships taking place at the stadium featuring AJAC.
+As the national season started, AJAC or Vulcânicos, the first match which is supposed to be on May 13 may be awarded to one of the clubs.

 Panoramics

 The stadium can be viewed from the east and the middle of the municipality.
-It offers a view of the island of Maio in the east side as it is being partly in an elevated area.
+It offers a view of the island of Maio on the east side as it is partly in an elevated area.